 In Australia and Europe, the communities where blues and jazz vintage partner dances thrive today are urban, cosmopolitan, of majority European heritage.
 These are also my people.
 In my experience, these communities show great respect for the African origins of blues, jazz and other styles.
 To their credit, these communities explicitly welcome all kinds of diversity – of age, gender, sexual orientation, ability, body type etc. As long as all are welcome, then what do we have to lose by learning and sharing this rich, diverse cultural heritage?

-Learn and respect the history of the dance, please.
-But don't file it away in a museum or bury it under the white backlash walls of Trump.
+It is necessary to learn and respect the historic context of the dance, if you want to grow as a dancer and contribute positively to the community.
+But please, don't file it away in a museum or or bury it under the white backlash walls of Trump.
 It's too precious, this living culture, this language, this bridge over troubled waters.
-Now is the moment we need it most.
+The times of racial tension are the times we need it most.

 Our is a different context, a different time – yet these dances still bring people together in creative expression and collective joy, like they always have.
 If life gives you lemons, make lemonade.
 Blues and jazz take what’s bitter, tragic or sad, make it sweet, poignant, funny, joyous.
 To suffer is human – so let’s make all the lemonade we can.